 Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
 Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
 Tardigrades are amazing creatures that can withstand the most extreme conditions on Earth, as well as the vacuum of space!
 This unique and charismatic animal has the ability to survive in a variety of situations.
 In today's program, Exploratorium scientist Karen Kalumuck will continue our programming about life in extreme environments as it relates to the search for 'habitability' on Mars.
 In today's program, Exploratorium scientists Paul Doherty and Karen Kalumuck will look at examples of life in extreme environments on Earth.
 As Mars is an extreme environment, the question remains-could it have supported any form of microbial life?
-We went and talked with the folks who ran the Microzoo camp at Burning Man 2010, and learned about critters in extreme environments.
+Exploratorium composer Wayne Grim used the video of the transit to create a sound composition in real time.
+As the video signal was received by Wayne's computer, a program he wrote converted the signal into a unique aural experience. http://www.waynegrim.com We went and talked with the folks who ran the Microzoo camp at Burning Man 2010, and learned about critters in extreme environments.
 Video teaser for the upcoming launch of the new Exploratorium website, 'Never Lost'.
 Learn a little bit about Polynesian Navigation in anticipation of the full website Ice Stories correspondent Kelly Carroll reports from a storm at Tango 1 Camp, a remote camp deep in the Transantarctic Mountains.
 Thanksgiving Day weather at McMurdo Station, Antarctica, turned out to be pretty interesting, as weather always can change quickly here.
 Our holiday weekend greeted us with 50 mph winds, but it didn’t affect the great feast we had in the dining hall.
 On August 1, 2008, a total solar eclipse occurred as the new moon moved directly between the sun and the earth.
 The moon's umbral shadow fell on parts of Canada, Greenland, the Arctic Ocean, Russia, Mongolia, and China.
 The Exploratorium's eclipse expedition team (our fifth!)
 Webcast the eclipse live from the remote Xinjiang Uygur Autonomous Region in northwestern China near the Mongolian border.
 For two days Summit Camp, Greenland experienced strong winds and blowing snow, making work, and even walking around camp, difficult.
-Join Exploratorium biologist Karen Kalumuck as she investigates the characteristics of living organisms and ecosystems, and how climate change affects them.